rithik-sandron/zro.earth/_posts/dev/java-part-2.md

 Consider Interface and abstract class as a menu card in a restaurant.
 The menu has a basic list of all food items the restaurant has.
 You can order food by looking at the menu.
 But food will arrive at your table only when chef completes the order.
 Likewise interfaces and abstract classes have abstract attributes which a class can implement.
 But when the class implements it, It should define all the methods.

 # Wrapper classes
-As the name suggests, **wrapper classes are classes encapsulating primitive Java data type from which objcts can be created**.
+As the name suggests, **wrapper classes are classes encapsulating primitive Java data type from which objects can be created**.
 The first question that strikes us is that, why do we need to use Wrappers when we already have primitives?

 - ==Generics== only work with objects and not with primitive types.
 - Java ==Collections== basically involves objects and generics.